Homebrew/homebrew-cask/USAGE.md

 google-chrome
 ```

-## Other ways to specify a Cask
+## Other Ways to Specify a Cask

 Most `brew cask` commands can accept a Cask token as an argument.
 As described above, the token on the command line can take the form of:

-* A token as returned by `brew cask search`, _eg_: `google-chrome`
+* A token as returned by `brew cask search`, _eg_: `google-chrome`,
-* A fully-qualified token which includes the Tap, _eg_: `caskroom/fonts/font-symbola`
+* A fully-qualified token which includes the Tap, _eg_: `caskroom/fonts/font-symbola`.

 `brew cask` also accepts three other forms as arguments:

-* A path to a Cask file, _eg_: `/usr/local/Library/Taps/caskroom/homebrew-cask/Casks/google-chrome.rb`
+* A path to a Cask file, _eg_: `/usr/local/Library/Taps/caskroom/homebrew-cask/Casks/google-chrome.rb`.
-* A `curl`-retrievable URI to a Cask file, _eg_: `https://raw.githubusercontent.com/caskroom/homebrew-cask/f25b6babcd398abf48e33af3d887b2d00de1d661/Casks/google-chrome.rb`
+* A `curl`-retrievable URI to a Cask file, _eg_: `https://raw.githubusercontent.com/caskroom/homebrew-cask/f25b6babcd398abf48e33af3d887b2d00de1d661/Casks/google-chrome.rb`.
 * A file in the current working directory, _eg_: `my-modfied-google-chrome.rb`.
 Note that matching Tapped Cask tokens will be preferred over this form when there is a conflict.
-To force the use of a Cask file in the current directory, specify a pathname with slashes, _eg_: `./google-chrome.rb`
+To force the use of a Cask file in the current directory, specify a pathname with slashes, _eg_: `./google-chrome.rb`.

 The last three forms are intended for users who wish to maintain private Casks.